Mythical Beasts of wales

 Gelert

-Ok, ok, so first things first we have to address the elephant in the room.
-Gelert is fake news; the story was made up by a publican a couple of centuries ago to improve tourism and drive business to the bar.
+Ok, ok, so first things first, we have to address the elephant in the room.
+Gelert is fake news; the story was made up by a pub landlord a couple of centuries ago to improve tourism and drive business to the bar.
 And well, I couldn't care less!
-The motif is one of my favourites (it features in other European mythologies), I think the structure and tale are about perfect for a little bit of local lore, and it has been so deeply embraced and kept alive in Snowdonia that if it wasn't real, well, it is now.
-Let's be honest, when dealing with mythology, we are dealing with tall tales - no chap ever took down a cockatrice or dragon - but hey, it's a good way to be gifted some titles/lands.
-If we were to discount every myth that started from someone making something up in a pub, the well would run pretty dry, pretty quick.
+The motif is a much older one and one of my favourites (it features in other European mythologies), I think the structure and tale are about perfect for a little bit of local lore, and it has been so deeply embraced and kept alive in Snowdonia that if it wasn't real, well, it is now.
+And for the folklore gatekeepers, let's be honest, when dealing with mythology/folklore/legends, we are dealing almost exclusively with tall tales - no chap ever really took down a cockatrice or dragon - but hey, it's a good way to be gifted some titles/lands.
+If we were to discount every myth that started from someone making something up in a pub, the well would run pretty dry, pretty quickly.

 "In the 13th century, Llywelyn, prince of North Wales, had a palace at Beddgelert.
 One day he went hunting without Gelert "the faithful hound" who was unaccountably absent.
 On Llywelyn's return, the truant stained and smeared with blood joyfully sprang to meet his master.
 The prince alarmed hastened to find his son and saw the infant's cot empty, the bedclothes and floor covered with blood.
 The frantic father plunged the sword into the hound's side thinking it had killed his heir.
 The dog's dying yell was answered by a child's cry.
 Llywelyn searched and discovered his boy unharmed but nearby lay the body of a mighty wolf which Gelert had slain.
 The prince filled with remorse is said never to have smiled again.
 He buried Gelert here.
 The spot is called Beddgelert." - Text from Gelert's grave